Josh Kaufman

 5. Control

 Acting in ways that will lead to more of what you want, less of what you don't want, and avoid major unrecoverable errors.
-Many a person – even the most "successful" people for various definitions of the term – has been brought low by failing to control their emotions and actions, or failing to act when action was necessary.
+Many a person – even the most successful people for various definitions of the term – has been brought low by failing to control their emotions and actions, or failing to act when action was necessary.
 Inhibiting and tempering hubris, arrogance, anger, and despair is necessary if you want to make good decisions.
 Even then, you don't want to be too controlled, and overlook the value of flexibility, intuition, and fun.

 Control requires fighting akrasia, resisting temptation, and inhibiting unproductive impulse in favor of considered and deliberate action.